GRIDAPPSD/GOSS-GridAPPS-D/docs/source/developer_resources/index.rst

 GridAPPS-D Development Resources
 ================================

-This section is useful for developers for understanding or changing platform's internal workings.
+This section is useful for developers for understanding or changing platform's internal workings and for those wishing to develop their own applications for GridAPPS-D.
 For developing application for GridAPPS-D platform see :ref:`using` .

 Developing Applications using GridAPPS-D